 Everyday, until the end of this decade, 10,000 “baby boomers” will retire.
 When Mike McCoy, the founder of Skillbillies, realized that many of the boomers might have skills going to waste, he began researching different sectors of the American economy where the demand for skilled labor was limited by supply.
 His research led him to the “Joint Center For Housing” a bi-annual report published by the Harvard Business School.
-After reading several issues he was stunned to learn how this $500 billion need for skilled labor was greatly underserved.
-Rather than get into the tall weeds of how this situation materialized over the past 30 years, he came to the conclusion that baby boomers might be the answer to supply.
+After reading several issues he was stunned to learn how this $1 Trillion need for skilled labor was greatly underserved.
+Rather than get into the tall weeds of how this situation materialized over the past 30 years, Mr. McCoy came to the conclusion that baby boomers might be the answer to supply.